nescude/Itappi/README.md

 <h1>🇬🇧 English</h1>

-An app to learn italian.
+An app to create your own italian dictionary and to learn testing your knowledge.
 Currently only between italian-spanish, it may change in the future to support more languages.

 <h2>📖 Features</h2>
   <ul>